tsahota/NMproject/README.md

 * NMprojects are directories where you can work on pharmacometric analysis.
 * First, set up a tidyproject with the `make_project("/path/to/project/dir"")`.
-   * See tutorial at https://github.com/tsahota/tidyproject to get started with tidyproject
+   * See tutorial at https://github.com/tsahota/tidyproject for more information
 * Open the NMproject with the File -> Open Project menu items.
 NOTE: always use Rstudio to open an NMproject, never just `setwd()` to the directory.
 From here you can either do the demo, or read through the "Basic commands" section below.

 ### Demo